Our Mission | Our Team

-Relationships are central to our work so we get to know every organization we assist and each employee who calls upon us for support.
+We get to know every organization we assist and each employee who calls upon us for support because relationships are central to our work.
 Our unique model provides comprehensive human resource guidance as well as a highly personalized approach to employee counseling.

 Dedicated Mental Health Counselors, Human Resource Professionals, and Management Coaches make up our team.
-While maintaining a core system for working with businesses, and values that guide our work, we integrate current research and evidenced-based innovations to bring the most effective tools and strategies to the workplace.
-Our Human Resource Support, Employee Counseling, and Training & Development provide timely and comprehensive support to both growing and established businesses in Vermont and New Hampshire.
+We integrate current research and evidenced-based innovations to bring the most effective tools and strategies to the workplace.
+Both growing and established businesses benefit from our timely and comprehensive support.

 Jennifer Jacobs, MA